Skopos theory: Vermeer and Reiss

 Apart from the above elaborated general Skopos Theory, Skopos Theory (as a concept) was later further developed by various academics in the field of translation, distinguishing its development into four stages two of which were combined in a later collaboration of which the beginnings of the modern Skopos Theory could be said to have originated from.
-Specifically, the combination of the general Skopos Theory and Katharina Reiß’s Functional Category model introduced in their collaborative articles in 1984 and 1991.
+Specifically, the combination of the general Skopos Theory and Katharina Reiß’s Functional Category model was introduced in their collaborative articles in 1984 and 1991.
 This combined approach allowed for the extraction of general factors (that affect the translation process) from occurrences found uniquely in individual cultures and/or languages.
 These aforementioned factors can be consistently linked to and/or from special theories, developing to be more functional and target-oriented.

 Under this framework, knowledge of the rationale behind a translation and the function of a target text are paramount for the translator to produce successful translations.
 Essentially, Skopos Theory rejects equivalence-based translation theories based on their focus on the source text, the purposes of the source text’s author or the effects of a source text on its readers as conclusive determinants in translations.
 Instead, the Skopos Theory suggests that translations should focus on the target culture and language illustrating the source text, their effects on the reader, and the original author’s purpose as decisive factors, rather than the effects and purposes of the source language.